Are 'what if' stories coming into fashion?

 Although not an emperor as such, should we count G.Julius Caesar?
 Suetonius certainly does in his Twelve Caesars.
 As the old saying goes: if it looks like a duck, walks like a duck and quacks like a duck… Not that anybody, including Caesar himself, reported that he quacked.

 Do we include usurpers, co-emperors, regents?
 An imperial claimant is considered to be an emperor when his power across the empire became, or from the beginning was, absolute and who ruled undisputed.
-When imperial power was divided for practical purposes from 286 onward, with one exerting control in the western part and the other over the eastern, control over the respective half was sufficient even if a claimant was not recognised in the other half, such as was the case for several of the last few emperors in the west such as Magnus Maximus or Eugenius.
+When imperial power was divided for practical purposes from 286 onward, with one exerting control in the western part and the other over the eastern, achieving control over the respective half (by whatever means!) was sufficient even if a claimant was not recognised in the other half, such as was the case for several of the last few emperors in the west such as Magnus Maximus or Eugenius.

 Imperial claimants who achieved the recognition of the Roman Senate, especially in times of uncertainty and civil war, were treated as legitimate emperors.
 Later, especially when emperors in practice ruled from cities other than Rome, e.g. Trier, they still had to demonstrate they retained possession and control of Rome or even later, Constantinople, itself.